istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/index.md

 ## Customizing Trace sampling

-The sampling rate option can be used to control what percentage of requests get reported as traces.
+The sampling rate option can be used to control what percentage of requests get reported to your tracing system.
 This should be configured depending upon your traffic in the mesh and the amount of tracing data you want to collect.
 The default rate is 1%:

 {{< warning >}}
 Previously, the recommended method was to change the `values.pilot.traceSampling` setting during the mesh setup or to change the `PILOT_TRACE_SAMPLE` environment variable in the pilot or istiod deployment.
 While this method to alter sampling continues to work, the following method is strongly recommended instead.